Codecademy/docs/content/java/concepts/strings/terms/equalsIgnoreCase/equalsIgnoreCase.md

   - 'learn-java'
 ---

-The `equalsIgnoreCase` method compares the strings in the program and then gives an output of true of false.
+The `equalsIgnoreCase` method compares the strings in the program and then gives an output of true or false.
 It is not a case sensitive method, so this method does not consider this as a factor while comparing the strings.

 ## Syntax